 Senior School reflects a time in the lives of students when they are experiencing rapid intellectual, physical and emotional development that characterizes adolescence.
 The transition from Junior School to Senior School is an exciting time for students as they commence the next stage in a lifelong educational journey.

-There is a strong middle schooling philosophy in the lower secondary school from Years 7 to 9, where the number of teachers is minimized to help each student transition from the Junior School to the Secondary School.
-A core curriculum of English; Mathematics; Science & Engineering; Humanities (History, Geography, Civics); Health and Physical Education (HPE); Philosophical Inquiry;
+There is a strong middle schooling philosophy in the lower secondary school from Years 7 to 8, where the number of teachers is minimized to help each student transition from the Junior School to the Secondary School.
+A core curriculum of English; Mathematics; Science & Engineering; Humanities (History, Geography, Civics); Health and Physical Education (HPE); Philosophical Inquiry, plus electives that rotate each semester.

-Year 10 provides the first step in the senior phase of learning at CCPS and is structured so that students continue in foundation core subjects of English, Mathematics, Science, and HPE, but students also have the advantage of selecting semester length units to sample different subjects before selecting for Years 11 and 12.
+Year 9 and 10 is structured so that students continue in foundation core subjects of English, Mathematics, Science, and HPE, but students also have the advantage of selecting semester length units to sample different subjects before selecting for Years 11 and 12.

 English; Mathematics; Science (Biology, Chemistry, Physics); Humanities (History, Geography, Civics); Health and Physical Education; Ethics and Law; Philosophical Inquiry; and Sport